 RELATED: Top Areas to Stay in Key West, FL

 After the short history lesson, grab a spot at one of the picnic tables to eat with your friends and family.
-Don’t forget your water shoes because there are tons of opportunities for activities in the southern part of the park!
+Don’t forget your water shoes because there are tons of opportunities for activities in the southern part of this Florida Keys park!
 Spend the rest of the day swimming, kayaking, and canoeing.

 John Pennekamp Coral Reef State Park, Key Largo

 Snorkeling and scuba diving on your to-do list?
 Head over to John Pennekamp Coral Reef State Park in Key Largo to see the best coral reefs and a huge variety of tropical fish.
 The United States’ first undersea park, John Pennekamp Park is 70 nautical miles full of adventure.